wagtail/rfcs/text/089-atag-audit.md

 **Fail**.
 For icons within the CMS, all have appropriate alt text.
 For CMS-managed images, Wagtail renders non-text content in nine scenarios, five of which are related to editing views and would require changes:

 - Fail: Image upload fields in the image edit/create form.
 The image’s title displays as a field next to the visuals.
 The title acts as alt text by default in Wagtail.
-This is missing a programmatic association between the title text and image.
+This is missing a programmatic association between the title or description text, and the image.
   - Example: [Wagtail 6.3 - Editing image Boston Cream Pie](https://static-wagtail-v6-3.netlify.app/admin/images/43/)
   - Current: The alt text is permanently set to the contents of the Title field on page load.
   - Proposed actions:
-    - The image could be more clearly associated with the live title field with an `aria-labelledby`.
+    - The image could be more clearly associated with the live title and description fields with an `aria-labelledby`.
-    - The title field could have help text to clarify its use as the image’s alt text (at least in the CMS).
+    - The description field could have help text to clarify its use as the image’s alt text (at least in the CMS).
-    - Take CMS users into account in [RFC 51: Contextual alt text](https://github.com/wagtail/rfcs/pull/51)
-    - Research alt text requirements for CMS users with disabilities with ATAG experts.
 - Fail: Image chooser fields in forms.
 The selected image’s title displays next to the visuals.
-The title acts as alt text by default in Wagtail.
+The description acts as alt text by default in Wagtail.
 This is missing a programmatic association between the title text and image.
   - Example: [Wagtail 6.3 - Editing Blog Page: Desserts with Benefits, Image field](https://static-wagtail-v6-3.netlify.app/admin/pages/77/edit/#panel-child-content-image-section)
   - Current: Alt text set to `alt=""`, with title displayed after the image.
   - Proposed actions:
     - Associate the visible text with the image with `aria-labelledby`.
+    - Switch to the description field as alt text in the CMS.
 - Fail: Image chooser fields with a custom alt text field next to them.
 The custom alt text field is not programmatically associated with the image.
   - Example (with Caption field): [Wagtail 6.3 - Editing Blog Page: Desserts with Benefits, Image block](https://static-wagtail-v6-3.netlify.app/admin/pages/77/edit/#block-556e76b0-0f5a-42bb-b039-653f3d6b1f0b-section)
   - Alt text set to `alt=""`, with title displayed after the image, and custom field further down.
   - Proposed actions:
-    - Implement this pattern in the bakerydemo website.
+    - Implement this pattern in the bakerydemo website, based on the new Wagtail 6.3 ImageBlock.
-    - Take CMS users into account in [RFC 51: Contextual alt text](https://github.com/wagtail/rfcs/pull/51)
     - Associate both the title of the image, and the custom field, with `aria-labelledby`, or a combination of it and `aria-describedby`.
-    - Research alt text requirements for CMS users with disabilities with ATAG experts.
 - Fail: Images within rich text fields.
 Here the image’s title is displayed in a tooltip associated with the image, but there is no programmatic association.
   - Example: unavailable
   - Proposed actions: